 There are around 40 species of triggerfish, with many species finding a home at all of the dive sites around Koh Lanta.

-Many triggerfish have brightly coloured bodies, patterned with lines and spots, and can range in size from just a few centimeters to over a meter in length.
+Many species have brightly coloured bodies, patterned with lines and spots, and can range in size from just a few centimeters to over a meter in length.
 Around Koh Lanta, we rarely see triggerfish greater than 50 cm in length.

 Triggerfish are well known for their two dorsal fins, the first (forward) of which has 3 visible spines that can be raised as a warning sign (trigger) to potential predators or divers.